gammapy/gammapy-meetings/coding-sprints/2020-11-Co-Working-Week/README.md

 Instead of the autumn coding sprint we have another "Gammapy co-working week" from Nov 23rd to 27th 2020.
-Ideally all participants can dedicate most of their time to work on Gammapy during the week and make sure they are available for spontaneous discussions on Slack and remote meetings via Vibe.
+Ideally all participants can dedicate most of their time to work on Gammapy during the week and make sure they are available for spontaneous discussions on Slack and remote meetings via Zoom.

+A Zoom room is open for the full week.
+ID: 837 3792 5932

+The password will be give on Slack (#dev channel).

 In between communication via Slack: https://gammapy.slack.com (#dev channel)